lse-my472/lse-my472.github.io/index.md

 ##### Reading
-* Steinert-Threlkeld.
-2018. [_Twitter as Data_](https://www.cambridge.org/core/elements/twitter-as-data/27B3DE20C22E12E162BFB173C5EB2592).
-Cambridge University Press.
+* Barberá & Steinert-Threlkeld.
+2018. ["How to use social media data for political science research"](http://pablobarbera.com/static/social-media-data-generators.pdf).
+In _The Sage handbook of research methods in political science and international relations_, pages 404-423.

 ##### Further reading
 * Ruths and Pfeffer.
 2014. [_Social media for large studies of behavior_](http://science.sciencemag.org/content/346/6213/1063.full).
 Science.